top of page

 From Fes, it’s around four hours while Rabat is a five-hour journey.
 Travelling by bus from Casablanca to Chefchaouen is around nine hours, so it’s recommended you break up the journey with a night or two in Fes.

 CTM is the main bus company connecting to Chefchaouen and operates a fleet of comfortable vehicles.
-Tickets can be booked online in advance and departures are generally on time.
+Bus tickets can either be booked directly with the company or you can compare various options (and book tickets) at 12Go.

-If you’re coming from Tangier, the other option is to grab a grand taxi, a shared ride that is relatively inexpensive, although it can be squishy.
+If you’re coming from Tangier, the other option is to grab a grand taxi.
+These shared taxis are relatively inexpensive, although they can be squishy.
 Be aware that you may need to change grand taxi in Tetouan, which is located partway between Tangier and Chefchaouen.

-The most comfortable and convenient option is booking a private transfer, especially if you're travelling in a group.
+The most comfortable and convenient way to reach Chefchaouen is by booking a private transfer, especially if you're travelling in a group.
 You'll get door-to-door service directly to your hotel or riad, avoiding the hassle of lugging bags to a bus station or negotiating fares with taxi drivers.

 Chefchaouen travel guide